garvneo/cafe-finder-rest-apis/README.md

 * **Implement basic CRUD operations (Create, Read, Update, Delete):** While not fully implemented here (only Create is included), the foundation is laid for future enhancements.
 * **Leverage Bootstrap for styling:** Rapidly style the application using Bootstrap components and classes.

-### Next Steps

-Will implement the following and upgrading the project in upcoming time:

-* **Implement full CRUD operations:** Allow users to edit or delete existing cafe entries.
-* **Search functionality:** Enable users to search for cafes based on location keywords, wifi rating, etc.
-* **User accounts and authentication:** Create a user system to personalize experiences and allow for potentially adding favorite cafes.
-* **Deployment:** Deploy the application to a production server to make it publicly accessible.